 Wait, said the sleeping cat, and the book on the table.
 If her grown son were sitting here instead of sound asleep upstairs, he’d say the same.

 “Well,” she said to the ticking clock and the sleeping cat and the book on the table, “I’m not the dog.”

 She slipped the book into the pocket of her robe, tied the belt around her caved-in waist, and went to the door.
-Her rascal of a son, fast asleep in the upstairs bedroom, had installed a screechy alarm at the top of the door; she switched it off with a swipe of her hand, and walked out into the cold night.
+Her rascal of a son had installed a screechy alarm at the top of the door, but she had seen how he switched it off when he thought she wasn’t looking.
+Now she did the same and slipped out into the cold night.

 The bright moon, floating low in the sky, squinted through a tangle of bare branches as she limped along.
 By the time it had set, she had lost her slippers as well as her way.

-As the fruit yielded to the tips of her teeth, she looked up and saw the heavens heavy with starlight.
+As the fruit yielded to the tips of her teeth, she looked up; the heavens were still heavy with starlight.
 “Now tell me that isn’t worth it,” he said.
-She laughed at that, because how could she say?
+She laughed at that, because what could she say?
 She wasn’t the scratched and bleeding one.
-Instead, she leaned teasingly close to his sweet face, and said, “Got any more?”
+Instead, she leaned teasingly close to his sweet face, murmuring, “Got any more?”